Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Introduction

 Meanwhile, the introduction of solid-state 3D cadmium zinc telluride (CZT)–based SPECT/CT systems has created new opportunities for quantitative imaging.
 These systems offer higher sensitivity, lower susceptibility to dead-time effects, improved energy resolution and novel detector geometries compared to conventional NaI(Tl) systems, enabling shorter acquisition times and potentially more precise activity recovery \cite{CZT1,CZT2}.
 Early reports demonstrate that CZT SPECT/CT can achieve robust quantitative accuracy for \lu\, and may outperform conventional systems in lesion detectability and dosimetry reproducibility, while simultaneously reducing scan times in post-therapy imaging \cite{CZT3,CZT4}.
 As such, 3D CZT systems are expected to play an increasingly important role in clinical trials and routine therapy monitoring.
 However, a comprehensive comparison between the quantitative capabilities of 3D CZT and conventional SPECT/CT systems is still lacking.

-The present study systematically compares the quantitative \lu\, performance of RNCs and SPECT/CT scanners of different vendors across multiple centers, including conventional and 3D CZT systems at academic and non-academic institutions.
-Vials with traceable activities are used to evaluate RNCs, and standardized phantom experiments are used to evaluate SPECT quantification, sensitivity and image quality.
-Measurements are performed using existing clinical protocols as well as standardized protocols to assess both the current clinical situation and the potential of standardization.
-The findings are intended to support harmonization efforts and contribute towards establishing vendor-independent standards for quantitative \lu-SPECT/CT imaging in both clinical practice and multi-center research.
+The aim of this research was to assess the current variability in RNC measurements of \lu \, and quantitative \lu-SPECT between different hospitals, and to study the impact of standardizing reconstruction and acquisition protocols on the inter-center variability.
+Both conventional and 3D CZT systems at academic and non-academic centers were included to obtain a representative sample of clinically used systems.
+The findings are intended to support harmonization efforts and contribute towards establishing accreditation standards for quantitative \lu-SPECT/CT imaging in both clinical practice and multi-center research.